 There are Meditations that Have Practical Goals. limited, day-to-day goals – to relax, reduce stress, calm the mind, lower blood-pressure and reduce one’s heart rate.

 It is wrong to retreat into a life devoted to sitting meditation for several hours each day.
 It is wrong to dwell, or even attempt to dwell, in a transcendent state, as do certain orders of monks (Buddhist and Catholic), nuns, dervishes, and mystics from many religions.
-Instead, the Path of G>O>D> calls for us to experience spiritual transcendence as a periodic re-charging of our spirit, gathering strength for a more productive life in the active world of Continuing Creation.
+Instead, the Path of Continuing Creation calls for us to experience transcendence as a periodic re-charging of our minds, gathering strength for a more productive life in the active world of Continuing Creation.

-Meditation is an important tool in the Practice of the G>O>D> to attain balance and serenity in the midst of action and achievement.
+Meditation is an important tool in the Practice of Continuing Creation to attain balance and serenity in the midst of action and achievement.
 Dr. Lawrence LeShan, author of How to Meditate: A Guide to Self-Discovery, agrees, writing that withdrawal from active participation in the world is a self-defeating “trap” that many schools of meditation (particularly in the Far East) fall into.
-1
+2

 Followers of Continuing Creation don’t pray.
-Instead, we choose to do Spiritual Meditations.
+Instead, we choose to do Meditations of Wholistic Apprehension.
 When we meditate, we never adopt an attitude of submission or supplication, because each one of us is a distinct and important participant in Continuing Creation.
 We meditate in Continuing Creation or with Continuing Creation, never to Continuing Creation.

 In this Essay, we’ll talk about Meditation first, and then take up Prayer in the second half in this Essay.
 Along the way, we’ll also talk about Meditations that call themselves Prayers.

 (For a lighter, one-page treatment of this topic, see J.X.
 Mason’s Blog, “The Washing Machine Meditation.”)